4GeeksAcademy/python-lists-loops-programming-exercises/exercises/12.4-Map_list_of_objects/README.md

 1. At this time the function is printing the names only.
 2. Please update the mapping function so it creates a list where each item contains the following:

-`Hello my name is Joe and I am 13 years old.`
+`Hello, my name is Joe and I am 13 years old`

 💡Hint
 You have to get the age of each people based on their birthDate.